spacestr

 About Me

-Policy Analyst at the Cato Institute's Center for Monetary and Financial Alternatives and fellow at the Human Rights Foundation.
+Policy Analyst at the Cato Institute's Center for Monetary and Financial Alternatives and Fellow at the Human Rights Foundation.
 Covering CBDCs, financial privacy, and cryptocurrency.
 Opinions are my own.

 Interests